-Calibre is the kind of movie that teaches us to face the truth instead of hiding or running away from the fact that truth will eventually catch us.
-The story brings few unfortunate incidents that pushes two friends to the limits of humanity, cruelty, friendship and forgiveness.
+Calibre is the kind of movie that teaches us to face the truth instead of hiding or running away from the fact that the truth will eventually catch us.
+The story brings a few unfortunate incidents that push two friends to the limits of humanity, cruelty, friendship, and forgiveness.

-The next day morning they both drive to the stalking location with much enthusiasm, but the moment Vaughn aims his rifle to a deer but ends up killing a boy – the story turns dark and disturbing.
+The next day morning they both drive to the stalking location with much enthusiasm, but the moment Vaughn aims his rifle at a deer and ends up killing a boy – the story turns dark and disturbing.
 The boy was on a camping trip with his father, but it turns out the worst for them.

-This unfortunate accident follows another that shows us the other side of human nature that is brutal and inhuman.
-Marcus, to save his friend, shoots the father of the boy that makes the whole incident not an accident but a murder.
+This unfortunate accident follows another that shows us the other side of human nature which is brutal and inhuman.
+Marcus, to save his friend, shoots the father of the boy which makes the whole incident, not an accident but a murder.

 Watch the movie trailer – Calibre

 Calibre to this point has revealed the plot but it becomes intriguing when both the characters try to hide everything they have done in this remote location.
 Now, they must try to flee the scene while pretending that nothing happened, but will they be able to survive the test of time?